 - None of the items that builds into it actually provide a lot for Irelia.

 - Wit's End > Madred's Bloodrazor because of cost difference.

 - Fairly expensive item that boosts your damage by quite a bit, but not close to as much as Trinity Force and The Bloodthirster.

 - No tankyness, no utility.
 This item only provides damage but not a lot of it.

 - Big amount of damage, but extremely expensive.

 - Not worth the cost for Irelia.
-You can get it if your trolling with AD Irelia, otherwise not.
+You can get it if you're playing full ADC Irelia(not viable), otherwise not.

 THis section has been taken away due to the big changes in season 3 while all the videos were made in season 2.
 My computer is too bad to record but if anyone is intrested in perhaps using my gameplay for his/her channel you can just ask, for now though i wont be having any videos until i find one worthy of Studio Daily.

 Questions and Answers

 Can you add these stats to a Hall of Fame on your guide?